Survival Tips for a Long Airplane Flight

 Wear compression socks

-You can get them all the way up to your knee or all the way up to your hip.
-They keep the blood from pooling in your lower leg and your feet, so it prevents some of that swelling and that achiness.
+These are available in lengths that go your knee or all the way up to your hip.
+They keep the blood from pooling in your lower leg and your feet, helping prevent swelling and achiness.

 Block the noise

-Sleeping on planes isn't the easiest so grab some earplugs or noise-canceling headphones to drown out the droning noise of the plane and that guy who is snoring in the nearby row.
+Sleeping on planes isn't always easy, so grab some earplugs or noise-canceling headphones to drown out the droning noise of the plane and that guy who is snoring in the nearby row.

 Stay hydrated